 Why Paging Remains at the Core of Healthcare Communications

 Paging software has long been the cornerstone of clinical mobile communications.
-Even today, no mobile communication technology is more reliable, survivable, and affordable than paging.
+Even today, no mobile communication technology is more reliable, survivable, and affordable than the healthcare pager.

 In recent years, smartphones and tablets have become an integral part of our daily lives.
 But even as mobile usage increases, paging's survivable architecture and cost effectiveness retains clear advantages over cellular in many instances.
 Today, more than 1 million subscribers rely on Spok paging solutions, especially within industries like healthcare where communication is paramount.

-Paging physicians and nurses has never been easier thanks to today’s advanced paging software.
+Paging physicians and nurses has never been easier thanks to today’s advanced healthcare paging software.

 Paging Remains Relevant Video